rosjat/mtx-gui/README.md

 the gui can at least be started now, as long as you are doing it as root for the dev access and you should have a media changer or at least as iscsi target set up with tgt (for example)

+### 2015-11-08
+Just some minor changes in the GUI, it start to look a bit nicer now.

 ## License

 mtx-gui is distributed under LGPLv2.1